IIP Placements in Thailand

 Location: Bangkok, Thailand

 UNESCO Bangkok is the Asia-Pacific Regional Bureau for Education and home to the Health Promotion and HIV Prevention Unit.
-The Unit provides technical, resource mobilization and advocacy support to ten UNESCO offices in the Asia-Pacific region as they aim to engage and mobilize action on HIV and AIDS.
-UNESCO works closely with UNICEF, UNFPA, and UNAIDS to empower young people to prevent HIV infection and has a close focus on reaching those most affected by the epidemic (young men who have sex with men, young transgender people, young people selling sex, young people injecting drugs, and young people living with HIV.)
+The Unit provides technical, resource mobilization, and advocacy support to ten UNESCO offices in the Asia-Pacific region as they aim to engage and mobilize action on HIV and AIDS.
+UNESCO works closely with UNICEF, UNFPA, and UNAIDS to empower young people to prevent HIV infection and has a close focus on reaching those most affected by the epidemic (young men who have sex with men, young transgender people, young people selling sex, young people injecting drugs, and young people living with HIV).
 UNESCO currently co-chairs the Asia-Pacific Task Team on Young People from Key Affected Populations and is engaged in a number of other thematic task teams in the region.
 The IIP intern would be part of a dynamic and committed team that is committed to reducing new HIV infections, scaling up access to HIV treatment, and addressing and averting stigma, discrimination, and human rights violations of those affected by the AIDS epidemic.
-The IIP intern’s responsibilities will include research (likely to include support to research on homophobic bullying in educational institutions in Asia and the Pacific, evaluation of youth leadership initiatives, and/or analysis of implementation of sexuality education programs in the region); engagement in (including assistance with preparation for) meetings (will include Joint UN Team on AIDS, inter-agency task teams on young people as well as internal UNESCO meetings) ; and advocacy, public relations, and media outreach.
+The IIP intern’s responsibilities will include capacity development activities (support to preparations for the International AIDS Conference, and possibly regional courses/meetings on adolescents, HIV, legal issues, and/or youth leadership; engagement in meetings that may include the Joint UN Team on AIDS, inter-agency task teams on young people, as well as internal UNESCO meetings; and advocacy, public relations and media outreach, including communication efforts on different initiatives and/or development of communications materials.
+IIP candidates with interests in social sciences, public health (reproductive health and HIV), education and communications are encouraged to apply.
+Skills in any Asian language are not required but would be an asset.
 One placement has been created for an International Internship Program (IIP) intern.
 This internship is offered in partnership with the Program in Global Health and Health Policy and can be used by GHP juniors for completion of the GHP Summer Research Requirement (please check the appropriate box on your application).